DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Day_1_Lecture_DC_LifeCycleApplied.md

 >- Determine intellectual property rights from the outset and ensure they are documented
 >- Identify any anticipated publication requirements (embargoes, restrictions on publishing over multiple sites).

-and

-> **Preservation Action**
-> - Know what you want people to be able to do with your data – this will impact many aspects (formats selected for long term storage, compression, etc…)
-> - Pin down the significant properties of your data and communicate them – make sure that the people carrying out preservation actions know what they are.
-This might be through metadata or other means.
-> - Don’t be afraid to be critical when reviewing ‘best practice’ and recommended approaches.
-They might work for the specific scenario for which they were created but not for you.
-Do you know the criteria used to rate things like ‘preferred’ formats?
-> - Document preservation actions so that people know what has been done to the data over time.

 These tasks outlined in the checklists are intentionally broad -- this makes them appropriate for a broad range of data types and institutional setups.

 ### 3.2.
 Data Curation Profiles